What You’ll Learn 🖥️

 How to add a new display widget (instrument)?

-Here you will learn how to add and arrange the widgets according to your requirements.
+Here you will learn how to add and arrange widgets according to your requirements.

-To add a widget to your display, after selecting the widget button just click on the desired icon on the toolbar, described at Instruments setup.
+To add a widget to your display, click the Widget button and then select the desired icon from the toolbar, as described in the Instruments Setup section.
 The design mode for that instrument will be automatically enabled.

 List of all avilable display widgest in DewesoftX